The Storage Tank Compliance Section is part of the Permitting and Compliance Assistance Program in the Florida Department of Environmental

 some of the most stringent rules in the country.

-registration with the Department.
-The Department is undertaking an outreach initiative to provide basic information and to increase tank
+The Department is undertaking an outreach initiative to provide basic information to motor fuel suppliers to ensure that

 If you are having problems downloading documents from this website, adjust the security settings in your browser.
 For example, in Internet Explorer, go to Tools > Internet Options > Security - and set the Internet zone to Medium level.